jmelnick101/AlentiginosusRhizobia/README.md

 `-m` has also been changed to fit an amino acid substitution model; I selected the one that Phylophlan would use by default for an amino acid supermatrix.

 Make sure there aren't any duplicate names in the alignment or else the program won't run.
 I had to manually rename the second 19_77J as 19_77J_redo.

+## Construct a tanglegram
+The R package "ape" was used to read the trees and to create the figure.
+See the file `makeTanglegram.R`.